-College-University Relations Committee (C/U)
+College/University Relations Committee (C/U)

 AAUW encourages branches to connect with local colleges and universities by recruiting them as college/university partners.
 All undergraduates on those campuses are eligible for a free “e-student-affiliate” membership in AAUW.
 In addition, the San Jose Branch offers free local membership to students from non-partner colleges and universities.

 AAUW National Fellowships and Grants